Mindy W. Saffer

-Mindy Saffer, LEED AP, is a managing principal at Cresa in Washington, DC.
+Mindy W. Saffer, LEED AP, is a managing principal at Cresa, a commercial real estate company in Washington, DC.

 Government-mandated closures have left many associations paying for space they can’t occupy and uncertain about what the future holds.
 As closure orders begin to lift, associations are deciding how to go back—and whether to go back at all.